fl4health.checkpointing.client_module module

 None

-This function facilitates loading of any pre-existing state (with the name state_checkpoint_name) in the directory of the state_checkpointer.
-If the state already exists at the proper path, the state is loaded and returned.
-If it doesn’t exist, we return None.
+This function facilitates loading of any pre-existing state (with the name checkpoint_name) in the directory of the checkpoint_dir.
+If the state already exists at the proper path, the state is loaded and will be automatically saved into client’s attributes.
+If it doesn’t exist, we return False.

 Parameters: